 Social Psychology of Communication

 This module is designed to introduce students to key Social Psychology theories and concepts directly related to the study of Interpersonal Communication.
 It explores social behaviour and interaction in a variety of social contexts, and is concerned with both how we as individuals understand ourselves, and how our social environment shapes us.
 Students are introduced to the fields of social psychology and communication, exploring key aspects of the interactive process and encouraging students to apply this knowledge base to everyday situations.

 This module introduces the students to the concept of interpersonal communication as skill and strategy.
 It introduces the idea of different approaches to communication performance and the importance of context in selecting an appropriate or effective approach.
 It presents and discusses a series of core communication skills used in interpersonal interaction.
 The emphasis throughout is on the application of theory to practice and on developing skills of behaviour discrimination, self-awareness, critical analysis and skill enhancement.

 Understanding Ourselves and Others

-The module provides students with a range of theoretically relevant psychological frameworks which can facilitate personal and academic development.
+The module provides students with a range of theoretically relevant psychological and sociological frameworks which can facilitate personal and academic development.
 Students are offered opportunities to develop an understanding and acceptance of "self" through experiential learning, reflection and evaluation, and through goal setting.
 Theoretical learning and practical applications will be facilitated through a combination of lectures, student-led seminars focusing on personal experience.